48 HOUR FILM PROJECT

 48 hours.
 That's it.

-For four years, I've competed in The 48 Hour Film Project in which you have 48 hours to concept, write, shoot, and edit a short film.
+48 hours to concept, write, shoot, and edit a short film.
 At the beginning of the 48 hours, you're given a genre, prop, character, and line of dialogue to incorporate in the film.
 From there, it's off to the races.
 The weekend is packed with creativity and completely devoid of sleep.

 The first pitch: A 48 HOUR FILM PROJECT (2018)